flamingos and spoonbills in florida

 In terms of conservation status, the White Ibis is currently listed as Least Concern.
 Its population is stable and it is not facing any significant threats.
 However, habitat loss and degradation due to human activities, such as urban development and pollution, could potentially impact its future survival.
 It is important to continue monitoring and protecting the habitats of these vibrant beaked birds to ensure their long-term survival in the Florida landscape.

-See also Black Birds in Massachusetts
+See also Common Birds in Palm Springs

 American Avocet: The Elegance of Long Legs and Beak